Fatah, Hamas say deal reached on Palestinian elections - France 24

 Ramallah (Palestinian Territories) (AFP)

-Gaza rulers Hamas and their rivals in the occupied West Bank, Fatah, have agreed to hold the first Palestinian elections in nearly 15 years, officials from both sides told AFP on Thursday.
+Gaza's rulers Hamas and their Fatah rivals in the occupied West Bank agreed Thursday to hold the first Palestinian elections since 2006, united by their opposition to Arab-Israeli normalisation deals.

-Polls will be scheduled within six months under a deal reached between Fatah leader Mahmud Abbas and Hamas political chief Ismail Haniyeh.
+Polls will be scheduled within six months under a deal reached between Fatah leader Mahmud Abbas and Hamas political chief Ismail Haniyeh, officials from both sides told AFP.

-"We have agreed to first hold legislative elections, then presidential elections of the Palestinian Authority, and finally the central council of the Palestine Liberation Organization," said Jibril Rajub, a senior Fatah official.
+"We have agreed to first hold legislative elections, then presidential elections of the Palestinian Authority, and finally the central council of the Palestine Liberation Organization (PLO)," said Jibril Rajub, a senior Fatah official.

-The last Palestinian parliamentary elections were held in 2006 when Hamas won an unexpected landslide.
+The last Palestinian parliamentary elections in 2006 saw Hamas win an unexpected landslide.

 Saleh al-Arouri, a top Hamas official, said the deal was reached during meetings held in Turkey.